dridi/cashpack/man/hpack_strerror.3.rst

 ==============

 ------------------------------------------
-Return a string describing an error number
+return a string describing an error number
 ------------------------------------------

 :Manual section: 3